-Even minor flaws in your windshield can become huge cracks as the cold forces your glass to contract.
-Extreme cold puts stress on all components of your auto glass, including the metal and sealant that attach the glass to the frame.
+Extreme cold puts stress on all of the components of your auto glass, including the metal and sealant that attach the glass to the frame.
 When each component is fully intact, the stress is evenly distributed.
-Minor cracks or dings, however, place excessive stress on the glass itself, causing it to crack or even shatter.
+But when minor cracks or chips are present, that’s when problems can occur.

 It’s a bitterly cold morning, still dark out, and you have to warm up your car before heading to work.
 What do you do?
 Crank that defrost to full blast, right?
 Wrong.
 Imagine dropping an ice cube in a glass of warm water.
 What’s that you hear?
 Oh yes, cracks.
 Now imagine that ice cube is your auto glass.

-When you blast warm air at an ice-cold windshield, you multiply the chances that any dings or tiny flaws will grow into much larger problems.
-Cracks tend to travel toward heat, and as your glass slowly expands with the warming temperature, any flaws will slowly expand, too.
-To prevent this from occurring, inspect your glass for any abnormalities.
-If you find anything, professional auto glass repair can protect the integrity of your glass and prevent you from needing a future replacement.
+When you blast warm air at an ice-cold windshield, you instantly increase the likelihood that existing chips or minor cracks will grow into much larger problems.
+Cracks tend to travel toward heat, so as your glass slowly expands with the warming temperature, any flaws can slowly expand, too.

-Auto Glass Repair Service in the Twin Cities
+Get a Free Auto Glass Repair Estimate in the Twin Cities

 No matter the season, extreme outdoor temperature fluctuations can spell problems for your vehicle windows.
 Whether you need a few minor auto glass repairs or a complete windshield, side window, or rear window replacement, our team at Only 1 Auto Glass would love to help you out.
 We specialize in comprehensive auto glass repairs, replacements, and ADAS recalibration, and if you can’t come to us, our mobile repair team will come to you!